Samyu0304/LiSA/README.md

 # LiSA
-## LiSA (CVPR 2023) is a model-agnostic Graph OOD framework.
-The Code will be updated after the authors finish NeurIPS submission.
+## Code for "Mind the Label Shift of Augmentation-based Graph OOD generalization (LiSA)" in CVPR 2023